UGI Energy Services Blog

 • Limit indoor heat sources.
 Turn off lights and electronics and avoid using the oven during the hottest times of the day, particularly in the late afternoon, around 3 or 4 PM.

-Whether you're heading to the beach or a national park, you can keep cool this summer and stay energy-conscious on the go.
+Whether you're heading to the beach or the mountains, you can keep cool this summer and stay energy-conscious on the go.

 • Prep your home.
 Raise your thermostat while you’re away and unplug non-essential electronics to avoid phantom energy drain.